Imazatosuji Line: Overview

 As with the Nagahori Tsurumi-ryokuchi Line, the Imazatosuji Line utilizes linear motor-driven trains with a cross-section 20% smaller than that of conventional subway cars, outfitted for driver-only operation.

 The line runs north–south through the eastern part of Osaka city, underneath National Route 479 (Osaka Inner Loop Route), National Route 163, National Route 1 (Keihan National Highway), and Imazatosuji, intersecting subway lines radiating out from the city center, as well as the Keihan Main Line and the Katamachi Line (Gakkentoshi Line).

 Apart from the JR Tōzai Line, this is the only other rail line to cross the Yodo River via tunnels (and the only subway line to do so).
-It is the only subway line to pass entirely outside the Osaka Loop Line, and the only subway line that does not have any connections to the Midōsuji Line, the Yotsubashi Line, or the Sakaisuji Line (the Nankō Port Town Line, which also has no connections to the Midōsuji or Sakaisuji lines, is an automated people mover system, not a subway line).
+It is the only subway line to pass entirely outside the Osaka Loop Line, and the only conventional subway line that does not have any connections to the Midōsuji Line, the Yotsubashi Line, or the Sakaisuji Line.
 It passes briefly outside Osaka city, with some of the vicinity of Taishibashi-Imaichi being in Moriguchi.
 The area around the line is predominantly residential.

 Station platforms were the first in the Osaka subway network to be outfitted with automatic platform gates, which are 1.3 m in height and open and close simultaneously with train doors.
 Platform edges were designed to be adjusted in 1 mm increments, so that the gap between platform and train is much smaller than on other lines.
 Stations also have toilets compatible with ostomy pouching systems, and, apart from Taishibashi-Imaichi, two large elevators designed with the ability to transport passengers who suffer medical emergencies.

 In order to drive down construction costs, stations are designed to have as many elements in common as possible.
 Platforms are also designed to be identical.
 This is a marked contrast with the Nagahori Tsurumi-ryokuchi Line (constructed at the height of the Bubble years), where the design of each station is different and representative of the surrounding area.

 Many of the stations feature adjacent underground bicycle parking.
 In addition, stations belonging only to the Imazatosuji Line (or exits of existing stations opened with the line) feature a large, bright-orange gate designed to be visible from far away.

+Deferred future extension

 An extension southward from Imazato to Yuzato Rokuchōme in Higashisumiyoshi-ku, originally slated as Phase II of construction, has been deferred.